-Sand Bar State Park was a place I accidentally stumbled upon when traveling through Vermont, and while it’s small, there’s a lot of things you can do there, and nearby that I want to share.
+Sand Bar State Park was a place I accidentally (but pleasantly) stumbled upon when traveling through Vermont in the midst of an awesome road trip, and while it’s a small place, there’s many things to do there that I highly recommend.

 Here are the 5 things you should do when visiting Sand Bar State Park: